hzeller/bant/README.md

 . <(bant dwyu ...)   # source the buildozer calls in shell
 ```

+In case you want to see what is happening under the hood, or `bant` made
+an edit you didn't expect, use the various log-levels `-v`, `-vv`, or `-vvv`
+to get an incresaing amount of useful log information.

 #### Features

 If there is a dependency that `bant` would like to remove, but it is needed